mshangle1/watchmen/WATCHMEN_STEPS.md

       If first step is true - Assert that node is an array of expected size.
       If requested node is not an array but a single value - size = 0.
       Step Fails if node not found

+     - Examples:

+               Response body JSON node "product.price" is an array of size =5

 ---

 - **Response body JSON matches schema "schema.json"**
     - Assert that Response body JSON matches schema "schema.json" Path to the schema file can be provided using placeholders.
       If validation fails - report provided for further analyses.
       "schema.json" must be stored under Resources.

+    - Examples:

+                   Response body JSON matches schema "data/{{env}}/approved_schema.json"

+     "env" has to be provided on config.properties or as a runtime variable
 ---

 - **Response body JSON matches swagger file "file_path" schema "definition_pointer"**